 A wine cellar can never be considered to be complete unless it has a well-designed door.
 Customizing a wine cellar door involves various aspects and components.
 You need to plan each one of them meticulously.
 Below are a few points which you must consider while choosing the door for your wine cellar.

-Today in the market, there are plentiful of options available to choose from.
-The most common of them being wood.
-You can build your wine cellar door using wood species such as mahogany, redwood or pine.
-The material that you select must match with the stain used on the racks and furniture in your wine cellar.
+Today in the market, there are plentiful options available to choose from—the most common of them being wood.
+You can build your wine cellar door using wood species such as mahogany, redwood, or pine.
+The material you select must match the stain used on your wine cellar’s racks and furniture.

-The size of the door should be proportionate to the dimensions of the area available where you are planning to get the cellar installed.
-For instance, if you have a modestly-sized cellar, opting for a wider door made of glass would make the cellar look more expansive.
-If you prefer a more solid look, opt for a smaller door made of wood and embellishments and hardware like iron studs and antique door handles, etc.
+The door’s size should be proportionate to the dimensions of the area available where you are planning to get the cellar installed.
+For instance, if you have a modestly-sized basement, opting for a wider door made of glass would make the cellar look more expansive.
+If you prefer a more substantial look, opt for a smaller door made of wood and embellishments and hardware like iron studs and antique door handles, etc.